dtaalbers-com/au-datatable/README.md

 </p>

-Check out the docs on <a href="https://apps.dtaalbers.com/au-datatable/" target="_blank">https://apps.dtaalbers.com/au-datatable/</a>!
+Check out the demo on <a href="https://apps.dtaalbers.com/au-datatable/" target="_blank">https://apps.dtaalbers.com/au-datatable/</a>!

 If you have any questions, remarks or anything else, feel free to make a issue on this repo.
 Let me know what you think of the plugin, I'd love to hear your feedback!